fwerrij/Getting-and-Cleaning-Data-Project/README.md

 I have just one script with al steps in it.
 The script with explanatory comments is fully included:

 ## Preparation
-###Setting/creating the workdirectory
+*Setting/creating the workdirectory
 	setwd("C:/Users/nl22423/Documents/Cursussen/G&CData/Project")
-###Downloading & unzipping of the data is done manually in the windows GUI maintaining the directory structure in zip-file
+*Downloading & unzipping of the data is done manually in the windows GUI maintaining the directory structure in zip-file
+## Data manipulation
 ###sucessively reading data into dataframes for test and train data
 	try_test<-read.table("./UCI HAR Dataset/test/X_test.txt")
 	subject_test<-read.table("./UCI HAR Dataset/test/subject_test.txt")